sa-mcquanzie/ruby-to-js/README.md

 > `var dog = 'Mable'`

-New style variable assignment uses `const` and `let` are only accesible from the scope in which they are defined.
+New style variable assignment uses the keywords `const` and `let` and these variables are only accesible from the scope in which they are defined.

 `const` can not be reassigned after is is created, try to use it unless you _need_ to do so

 > `const sphereEulerCharacteristic = 2`

-but `let` can be reassigned any time within its scope
+but `let` can be reassigned any time within its scope, this is the closest thing in Javascript to a plain Ruby variable

 > `let childHeight = 160`